![]() |

 ultimately controllers, of technological evolutionary development on Earth.

 It would be futile, for example, to try to stop the global adoption of the wheel, or electricity, or computing, or human-competitive autonomous intelligence (A.I.), or even the ability of a handful of motivated individuals to be able to engineer superpathogens in their basement in 2100, as all of these appear to be statistically inevitable technological developments within the network of human civilizations.
 Nevertheless, we have the power to locally delay (with regulatory or social adoption "speedbumps") and even temporarily regress any particular developmental outcome (as Japan and China did with handguns for several centuries, for example), and to create our own local evolutionary pathways to these eventually inevitable capacities, and to reward the emergence of environmental conditions that make these capacities nonthreatening when they finally do emerge.
 Thus we might ensure the emergence of A.I.'s that have been incrementally proven to be safe via stepwise development, we might spur the global ability to manufacture and deliver effective antidotes to any biological pathogen by 2050, and we might catalyze the emergence of enough global development and transparency to prevent most individual terrorism attempts from emerging, while simultaneously providing fine grained assurances of individual liberties and meaningful employment for those who seek it.
 In the same manner, as we come to realize that even humanity as a whole does not control the technological world system, we can nevertheless strongly influence the evolutionary path of a range of harmful technological applications (e.g., nuclear weapons proliferation, CBW research, pesticides and pollutants, first generation nuclear power technology), while accelerating the development of balancing and beneficial technologies (e.g., communications, computation, automation, transparency, immune systems R&D), and phasing them in in ways that improve, rather than disrupt, human political, economic, and cultural systems.
-3. Technology should serve, self-actualize,
+3. Technology should self-actualize

 violence.'
 An obvious example would be the automobile, a tool most of us must use to compete in the modern world (we have little choice in the matter), and yet one that claims 40,000+ lives in the U.S. and 1.2 million+ lives in the world every single year.
 Leaving fossil fuels aside for the moment, which also have their own health, environmental, and political costs, and focusing solely on safety, just a little thought applied to the issue makes it clear that we could make many low-cost improvements to our automobiles and the political-legal structure around them that might cut these terrible costs in human lives to half of their present daily toll, or less.
 See for example the SafeCar, described a little way down this wiki page.
 Clearly intelligent machines will be driving us, with vastly lower fatalities, just a few decades (or generations) hence.
 But what can we do in the meantime?
 The list of presently unutilized technological aids to this problem, as for so many other social problems, is quite long.
 Consider modifications to the car, such as four point harnesses, internal occupant sleds, crash webbing, internal airbags, bumper airbags, telemetry-assisted braking (where sharp braking in one car induces braking in all cars in the vicinity), and even helmets (which some of us would wear if they were retractable, and if there were an insurance break for wearing them).
 There are many potential modifications to the environment (rumble strips, lower speed limits, etc.) and to legal requirements (drivers ed, driver training, license renewal).
 Some of these should be required, some should receive R&D and prize money to stimulate innovation, some should be subsidized with insurance incentives for their use, some should be promoted in drivers ed, and some left to the free market.
 The public apathy that exists today with respect to the safety of automobile technology is itself a clear form of structural violence, as the true social costs of the technology are hidden from the citizen, the putative ultimate decider in our democracy.
 Such apathy will only change when voting citizens are allowed, and incentivized, to realize the real ongoing cost of such technologies to our culture.
 In the longer run, we appear to be inevitably and progressively handing off the mantle of highest intelligence to our technological successors, but today we remain solely responsible for our own continued improvement, as individuals and as a species.
 When we ignore that responsibility, when we succumb to technology's many distractions, addictions, and outright enslavements, we deny our future and remain impoverished.
 We can do better by remembering this principle, which operates to select against those cultures that seek to flaunt it the most.
 4. The first generation of any